Canceling holiday flights? These are the latest airline policies.

-With the coronavirus surging again in the United States, many people are rethinking their holiday travel plans this year.
+With the coronavirus surging again in the United States, many people are rethinking their holiday travel plans this year, especially after the Centers for Disease Control and Prevention urged Americans to stay home this Thanksgiving.
 But one thing making that easier is that airlines have adjusted their cancellation policies to be more flexible (and fee-free) than they were pre-pandemic.

 That means canceling your flights could cost you nothing if you are okay with receiving a credit for future travel.
 Deadlines to use credits have changed on a rolling basis this year and could continue to update until air travel returns to more normal levels, so check airline websites for the most up-to-date policies.
 (If you booked with a third-party site, check with that service for its rules.)